arunasurya/bisqtransifex/transifexadmin.md

 # Transifex Admin

 The Transifex admin role is shared by two contributors, one acting in the primary role, and the other acting in the secondary role.
-The current transifex admins are @ripcurlx and @arunasurya.
 This is done to ensure a smooth workflow.
+The current transifex admins as of April 2019 are @ripcurlx and @arunasurya.

 ## Tasks
 The tasks are divided between the two Transifex admins.
 The admin acting in the primary role coordinates these activities to ensure that all the primary tasks are done in a timely manner.